 In Portugal, design rights are also regulated by the Portuguese Industrial Property Code, and the INPI is responsible for the design's registration.
-The protection period is five years from the date the application is filed.
-The rightsholder may renew protection for equal periods, up to a maximum of 25 years from the filing date.
+The protection period is five years from the date the application is filed, which may be renewed for equal periods, up to a maximum of 25 years from the filing date.

-EU regulation on community designs is directly applicable in all Member States, including Portugal.
+EU Regulation on community designs is directly applicable in all Member States, including Portugal.

 Internationally, many conventions provide design protection, including the Berne Convention, the Paris Convention, the Hague Agreement and the TRIPS Agreement.